The Look: Appearances in other media

-The first appearance of "The Look" on a TV show was during a montage featuring Erika Eleniak and Chris Gartin in the Baywatch episode "The Cretin of the Shallows" of the first season broadcast on 1 December 1989.
-In the 1990s, an adaptation of "The Look" was used in a television advertisement for India's Lakmé Cosmetics featuring Aishwarya Rai Bachchan.
-In 2009, the song was prominently featured in a marketing campaign for Grand Theft Auto IV.
-It can also be heard on in-game radio station Vice City FM.
-The track also appears as a playable track in the 2010 music rhythm game Rock Band 3.
+The first appearance of "The Look" on a television show was during a montage featuring Erika Eleniak and Chris Gartin in the Baywatch episode "The Cretin of the Shallows" from the first season broadcast on 1 December 1989.

-The song was mentioned in the Family Guy episode "Baby Not on Board" when Stewie announced his remorse for staying up all night listening to Persian radio.

-It served as the theme song for the TV Land reality TV competition She's Got the Look.

-The song was covered by Filipina singer Sarah Geronimo, and it was used as a promotion for Jag when she became the new endorser of the clothing brand.
+In 2009, the song was prominently featured in a marketing campaign for Grand Theft Auto IV Episodes from Liberty City.

 The song was covered by Taiwanese artist Luantan Ascent (亂彈阿翔).
-It was used as an insert song for the movie Second Chance (逆轉勝) and was also featured in its promotional teaser trailer.
+It was used as an insert song for the film Second Chance (逆轉勝) and was also featured in its promotional teaser trailer.

 The season 2 premiere episode of the FOX series Scream Queens featured the song in a scene where the Chanels see Dr. Brock Holt showering in the hospital locker room.

 The song was used as the opening theme of episode 2 of the 2017 Netflix TV series GLOW.

 An a cappella version is used in a commercial for the 2018 Toyota Camry.

 The song is featured in the trailer for the 2019 film 47 Meters Down: Uncaged as well as a scene in the movie.